Rrreefs

 Incr3Dible DECO is a bakery that provides cakes through 3D printing and Design.

-Moka Studio is a developer specializing in 3D character animation software with over a decade of experience in the field.
-The company has partnered with the École Polytechnique Fédérale de Lausanne (EPFL) to create a proprietary technology called NumIK, which facilitates the realistic animation of virtual characters, including humans and animals, in real-time.
-Moka Studio's flagship product, Mosketch Light, allows professionals and artists to animate 3D characters intuitively using sketching techniques.
-The software supports the FBX file format, enabling users to import 3D models, animate them, and export the results for use in other applications.
-Moka Studio aims to enhance the realism and interactivity of 3D characters, thereby advancing the capabilities of virtual reality and augmented reality environments.
+Moka Studio is a pioneering company specializing in 3D animation technology, leveraging over a decade of experience in research and development.
+Collaborating with the École Polytechnique Fédérale de Lausanne, Moka Studio developed a unique technology known as NumIK, which enables the realistic animation of 3D characters, including virtual humans and animals, in real-time.
+The company's flagship product, Mosketch Light, is a 3D animation software that allows professionals and artists to animate characters intuitively using sketching techniques.
+This software supports the FBX file format, facilitating the import and export of 3D models for seamless integration with established animation tools.
+Moka Studio aims to enhance the realism of digital interactions, enabling lifelike movements and interactions for 3D characters in virtual and augmented reality environments.

 MotionTech